-The tenant will only have to give one months’ notice to vacate the property if you're using a periodic tenancy.
+The tenant will only have to give as little as 14 days' notice to vacate the property if you're using a periodic tenancy.
 Once this notice has expired, the tenant lease agreement ends.

 You can't reasonably keep the tenant from moving out if you're using this contract, but you probably expected that.

 This is likely the type of contract you've signed with your tenant.
 You use it hoping you'll have secured a stable source of income for the whole duration of the lease, usually 6 months or 1 year.

 Understandably it’s a bit of a shock when a tenant then turns around and says they want to break the agreement.

 This is when questions arise about whether or not tenants can break it, what the notice period is, if you can refuse, and what your rights are.
 Unfortunately, the legislation differs a bit from state to state, but we'll give you the full rundown.

 Just know that as you're reading the rest of the article, this is the type of tenancy agreement we're assuming you have signed.